Substance Abuse Among Doctors Puts Patients in Jeopardy

 What happens when the healthcare workers who care for others have a difficult time caring for themselves?
-USA Today did a review of the nation’s healthcare workers and of current data and found disturbing evidence that the system is embedded with individuals who themselves struggle with drug abuse or addiction.
+USA Today did a review of the nation’s healthcare workers.
+Their data showed disturbing evidence that the system is embedded with doctors and nurses who themselves struggle with substance abuse or addiction.

 According to the U.S. Substance Abuse and Mental Health Services Administration, more than 100,000 healthcare workers, including technicians, doctors and nurses, are abusing or are addicted to powerful narcotics and other prescription drugs.
+Substance abuse among doctors and nurses is rampant.
 These impaired employees often go unnoticed, which harms both themselves and their patients.
 Often, they believe that because they are able to hide their drug use and because they think it’s managing their stress that there must be no problem.

 With proper rehabilitation treatment, these talented health professionals can find their way out of addiction and eventually resume their practice healing patients rather than putting them in danger of being hurt.